vedtam/aperio-test-app/README.md

 <script type="module" src="src/dist/blog-app.js">

 ```
-This custom element will host and showcase a list of 20 cards (`<blog-card>`).
-Cards will use the same, reusable custom element (extending LitElement), showcasing a title and date - data is passed via a property from the host (blog-app) to the card element and sit inside a loop:
+This custom element will host and showcase a list of 20 card widgets (`<blog-card>`).
+Cards will use the same reusable custom element (extending LitElement), showcasing a title and date - data is passed via a property from the parent to the card and rendered using a loop:

 ```
 //blog-app.js